keraton/consul-workshop/ASSIGNMENT.md

 # Assignment 1

-1. Start a consul process as a server on the master node.
+* Start a consul process as a server on the master node.

-2. Start a consul process as an agent on both consumer and producer.
+* Start a consul process as an agent on both consumer and producer.

-3. Add a service with the name "master, "producer", "consumer" to /etc/consul.d on the respective node and do a "consul reload".(see https://github.com/keraton/consul-workshop/blob/master/README.md#registering-a-service)
+* Add a service with the name "master, "producer", "consumer" to /etc/consul.d on the respective node and do a "consul reload".(see https://github.com/keraton/consul-workshop/blob/master/README.md#registering-a-service)

-4. Use the HTTP API and check that you got a result for the queried service
+* Use the HTTP API and check that you got a result for the queried service
 ```bash
 curl http://localhost:8500/v1/catalog/service/<service name>
 ```

-5. Do the same with the DNS API
+* Do the same with the DNS API
 ```bash
 dig @127.0.0.1 -p 8600 <service name>.service.consul
 ```

+* See at the local post the consul UI : http://172.20.100.2:8500/ui/#/dc1/services

 # Assignment 2